dscape/dscape.github.com/_posts/2011-08-19-nano-minimalistic-couchdb-client-for-nodejs.markdown

 Now go to your browser and visit `localhost:3333`.
 You should be able to see the nodejs logo!

-Hope you had fun following this little experiment -- feel free to ask questions in the comments!
+Hope you had fun following this little experiment -- feel free to ask questions in the comments.

 [1]: https://github.com/mikeal/request
 [2]: http://jsconf.eu/2010/speaker/nodejs_couchdb_crazy_delicious.html